JianingWang43/bilibili_crawler/README.md

 # bilibili_crawler
-a web crawler for bilibili in python
+Just a toy for fun.